lbroudoux/techlab-hospital/README.md

 In this demonstration, we'll focus on the patient admission process: when patient comes into hospital for surgery (for example), he or she is facing a sole unit that is the Administration.
 This unit is then in charge of publishing an event saying 'Administrative admission of patient done in surgery HCU X' ; this event should then being processed by the target unit whom in turn has to notify transversal services of the patient incoming.

+_Note: this demonstration is a derivative work from Christina Lin's healthcare demo on OpenShift (see https://github.com/weimeilin79/healthcaredemos2i).
+My aim was to simplify Christina's demo but also to diversify the range of demonstrated technologies using Apache Camel._

 ## Architecture overview

 The demonstration is built onto 4 kinds of modules as shown in picture below.